poisonous, venomous, dangerous, destructive, harmful, unsafe, injurious

 But I’ve been thinking about this more lately.

 Yes, some people are just plain destructive, to themselves and to most or all around them.
-Steer clear, in Jesus’ love.
+Be as kind as you would be to a stranger but set boundaries for your own good (and theirs actually), in Jesus’ love.

 But it’s not always black and white, is it?

-Because sometimes a person who is toxic to you doesn’t seem to be toxic to anyone else, which can be confusing.
-(I like to think of this as someone you’re allergic to.)
+Because sometimes a person who feels toxic to you doesn’t seem to be toxic to anyone else, which can be confusing.
+(I like to think of this as someone you’re relationally or emotionally allergic to.)

 Or sometimes a relationship that is typically smooth goes through a toxic season.